4l0n3r/short-tech-notes/infra/Observability.md

     try to retrieve the data from /metrics endpoint it will accept only the above 3 formats.

+Some services will directly expose the /metrics endpoint so prometheus can directly get the data from there.
+But all services won't expose the /metrics endpoint.
 There is a component to satisfy the above 2 conditions.
-Exporter tasks: ( mediator btw target and prometheus )
+Exporter tasks: ( mediator btw target and prometheus ) It will get installed as a sidecar container for the services.
     1. will fetch the metrics from target
     2. update the format
     3. expose at /metrics